THE BEST VALUE CARBON WHEELSET

 With its latest Drive Helix SS line, Elitewheels appears to be going after a trendy, blingy, budget combination with its wheelsets in climbing, all-around, and time-trial depths.

-Each one has a shallower average front wheel depth than its rear, a trend ENVE started, and many wheelset manufacturers have now copied.
+Each one has a shallower average front-wheel depth than its rear, a design ENVE pioneered, and many wheelset manufacturers have now copied.

-The Drive Helix SS wheels also have a wavy spoke edge with varying depths within each rim that mimics the Zipp sawtooth design, another trend showing up in other brands of wheels.
+The Drive Helix SS wheels also have a wavy spoke edge with varying depths across each rim that mimics the Zipp sawtooth design, another trend seen in wheels from other brands.

-Add to these trends Elitewheels’ unique marbled carbon fiber rim finish, appealing graphic and logo, and glossy top coat, and you’ve got a wheelset that’s hard to look away from.
+Add to these design aspects Elitewheels’ unique marbled carbon fiber rim finish, appealing graphic and logo, and glossy top coat, and you’ve got a wheelset that’s hard to look away from.

 At least, that’s what I saw from others after pulling up to group rides and at café stops with the Elitewheels Drive Helix 57D SS on my bike.
 The wheels look like the most expensive models from other brands and appear to bump your bike up a price tier or two without upstaging it.

-And all this comes at about the same price as the Drive 50D.
+And all this comes at about the same price as the Drive 50D II.

 I call this bling on a budget.
 If that’s what you’re looking for, this wheelset is for you.

-Just don’t expect the same level of performance from the Drive Helix SS wheelset that you get riding the leading models from others whose front and back and wavy rim depth variations it emulates.
+Just don’t expect the same level of performance from the Drive Helix SS wheelset that you get riding the leading models from others, whose front and rear and wavy rim depth variations it emulates.

 While they don’t have any obvious flaws, something I can’t say about all the wheels in this category, the Drive Helix 57D SS also doesn’t stand out on any of the performance characteristics we use to evaluate and rate wheelsets.

 It rides more like an all-arounder than a climber or aero wheelset.
-Per my measurements, it has an average front rim depth of 50mm (ranging from 47.5 to 52.5mm), a rear depth of 55.5mm (52.1 to 57.1mm), and weighs 1451 grams (vs 1420g claimed) with an HG freehub, specs that align with other all-arounders.
+Per my measurements, it has an average front rim depth of 50mm (47.5 to 52.5mm), a rear rim depth of 55.5mm (52.1 to 57.1mm), and weighs 1451 grams (vs 1420g claimed) with an HG freehub, specs that align with other all-arounders.

 I rode these Drive Helix 57D SS wheels with our benchmark 28mm Continental Grand Prix 5000 S TR tubeless tires.
 At the right inflation pressure (around 60psi front, 63psi rear for my 150lb/68kg weight), the wheels were comfortably compliant on their stainless Sapim CX-Ray bladed straight-pull spokes, though again, at a similar level to the average wheelset in this price range.